 The full course maps and gpx files are available on http://greatescape.legendstracking.com.

 Cut-off times are set for each distance to ensure that runners are able to finish the race within the set time limits and will be strictly enforced at each checkpoint.

 For the 100 miles the cut-off times are calculated on an average speed of 4,5 km/h.
-For the 80km and 45km, they are calculated on an average speed of 5km/h.
+For the 80km, they are calculated on an average speed of 5km/h.
 Checkpoint cut-off times are always leaving times and not the time you enter the CP!